openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/request/pd_jwt_vc.json}}

-It contains a single `input_descriptor`, which sets the desired format to JWT VC and defines a constraint over the `vc.type` element to select credentials of type `IDCredential`.
+It contains a single `input_descriptor`, which sets the desired format to JWT VC and defines a constraint over the `vc.type` parameter to select credentials of type `IDCredential`.

 ### Presentation Response